-Blackburn Rovers are looking to make it three consecutive wins when they travel to Queens Park Rangers on Saturday.
+Blackburn Rovers will be looking to make it three consecutive wins when they travel to Queens Park Rangers on Saturday.

 Both of their previous wins ended 1-0 against Middlesbrough and most recently Luton Town.
 They currently sit eighth, but three points could see them enter the top six if results elsewhere go their way.